Award Description

 Students awarded with the CECS-LAC Scholarship are required to maintain steady academic progress.
 In order to receive the award:

-- The student must be registered for UCF graduate-level courses; pursing the MS thesis is strongly encouraged
+- The student must be registered for UCF graduate-level courses; pursing the MS thesis is required

 - The student must be attending UCF full-time (i.e., no more or less than 9 graduate student credit hours unless the student is in their final semester)